olegakbarov/fpga/README.md

 ### Why's

-- Why not to use npm scripts + webpack CLI to run a dev server? — [that's why](https://github.com/webpack/webpack-dev-server/issues/106)
+- Why not to use npm scripts over webpack CLI to run a dev server? — [that's why](https://github.com/webpack/webpack-dev-server/issues/106)

+- Why so fancy import works `import Component from Component`? — checkout the aliases in webpack config.

 ### Roadmap